lightward/mechanic-tasks/docs/send-tax-receipts-for-donations/README.md

 Tags: Orders, PDF, Receipts, Tax

 Use this task to email donation receipts to donors as PDF attachments, with an option to cc the shop email.
 It runs on new, paid orders, or optionally on order creation.
-The task will sum the donation amount from all line items that have either one of the configured product donation tags, or one of the configured product titles.
+The task will sum the donation amount from all line items that have any of the configured donation product tags or titles.

 * View in the task library: [tasks.mechanic.dev/send-tax-receipts-for-donations](https://tasks.mechanic.dev/send-tax-receipts-for-donations)
 * Task JSON, for direct import: [task.json](../../tasks/send-tax-receipts-for-donations.json)